-Growing up in Israel, I ate my fair share of authentic falafel.
+Growing up in Israel, I ate my fair share of authentic Israeli falafel.
 In most of my favorite childhood memories, you better believe that falafel was hanging out in the background.
 I think there is nothing like biting into a well-seasoned, warm, and crunchy falafel ball.
 Drizzle over tahini sauce, and you will be in Middle Eastern heaven.

 Over the years, I have learned how to make my own authentic falafel, and I am super excited to share my recipe with you!
-The good news is that making falafel at home is easy!
+The good news is that making falafel at home is easy.

 What is Falafel?

 Falafel are delicious balls of chickpea (or fava beans) and herb goodness.
 The mixture is then formed into balls and deep-fried until crispy on the outside and soft on the inside.
-Naturally vegan and vegetarian, falafel are great in wraps, pitas, sandwiches, and salads.
+Naturally vegan and vegetarian, falafel is great in wraps, pitas, sandwiches, and salads.

 Ingredients Overview